firebolt-db/godocs/docs/sql_reference/functions-reference/table-valued/read_csv.md

 **Best practice**

-Firebolt recommends using a `LOCATION` object for authentication.
+Firebolt recommends using a `LOCATION` object to store credentials for authentication.

 The following code example reads a CSV file from the location specified by `my_location`, treating the first row as a header containing column names: